YottaDB/YDBDoc/ProgGuide/ioproc.rst

 **$ZEOF**

 $ZEOF contains a truth-valued expression indicating whether the last READ operation reached the end-of-file. $ZEOF is TRUE(1) at EOF and FALSE (0) at other positions.
-GT.M does not maintain $ZEOF for terminal devices.
+YottaDB does not maintain $ZEOF for terminal devices.

 $ZEOF refers to the end-of-file status of the current device.
 Therefore, be careful when sequencing USE commands and references to $ZEOF.